aris-mav/NMRInversions.jl/docs/src/tutorial.md

 ## Using the expfit function

-In a similar way, we can perform various exponential fits to the imported data using the `expfit` function.
+In a similar way, we can perform various exponential fits with the imported data using the `expfit` function.

 ```julia
 using NMRInversions, GLMakie